| | ANN HALAM ON ANN HALAM I was born in Blackley,

 you might notice there's something of Mr James's terrifying ghost made

 'of crumpled linen' in the creature you'll meet in that book.
+If anyone asks

 me did I always want to be a writer I say: No!
 I wanted to be a scientist.